underscoreio/essential-slick/src/pages/basics.md

 Selecting all messages:
 Message("Dave","Hello, HAL.
 Do you read me, HAL?",1) Message("HAL","Affirmative, Dave.
 I read you.",2)
-Message("Dave","Open the pod bay doors", HAL.,3)
+Message("Dave","Open the pod bay doors, HAL.",3)
 Message("HAL","I'm sorry, Dave.
 I'm afraid I can't do that.",4)

 Selecting only messages from HAL: